 This has led to additional differences in vocabularies used in the South and in the North.
 North Korea has tried to implement as many native Korean words into daily practice as possible, decreasing the number of words taken from the Chinese language.

-Thus, there are some popular vocabularies used in the North that does not exist in the South, and vice versa.
+Thus, there are some popular vocabularies used in the North that do not exist in the South, and vice versa.
 Over the years the two main dialects of Korean have developed differences in pronunciation, spelling, and grammar.

-That wraps it up for our writeup on Korean.
+That wraps it up for our write-up on Korean.
 Hopefully, you’ve enjoyed this and know a bit more about the language and culture.
 If you want to learn more, we’ve got some fantastic resources on things such as Korean slang, Korean phrases, and Korean numbers that you can put into action right away.

 We also have a structured online Korean course that will teach you how to have a 3-minute conversation in the first 90 days.